Communist Action Organization in Lebanon

-The Communist Action Organization in Lebanon – CAOL (منظمة العمل الشيوعي في لبنان | munaẓẓamah al-‘amal al-shuyū‘ī fī lubnān), also known as Organization of Communist Action in Lebanon (OCAL) or Organisation de l'Action Communiste du Liban (OACL) in French, is Marxist-Leninist political party and former militia in Lebanon.
+The Communist Action Organization in Lebanon – CAOL (منظمة العمل الشيوعي في لبنان | munaẓẓamah al-‘amal al-shuyū‘ī fī lubnān), also known as Organization of Communist Action in Lebanon (OCAL) or the Secular Democratic Left Action Organization, is a socialist political party and former militia in Lebanon.

 Membership

 The OACL was one of Lebanon's few multi-sectarian parties, with Christian, Muslim and Druze members, but its main support base lay on the Shi'a Muslim community.
 OACL played a major role in the political radicalization of the Shi'a community during the 1970s.
 In the 1980s, it had a membership of about 2,000.

 History of the OACL

 Merger and foundation of OACL

 The OACL was formed around 1970 through the merger of the Organization of Lebanese Socialists and Socialist Lebanon.

 The Organization of Lebanese Socialists was led by Muhsin Ibrahim and Muhammed Kishli.
 It had its roots in the Lebanese branch of the Arab Nationalist Movement (ANM), a radical pan-Arab movement.
 During the 1960s Ibrahim was a leading figure in the leftist tendency with the ANM.
-This tendency, led by Naif Hawatmeh, argued that the ANM ought to adopt a Marxist outlook.
-This was opposed by the top ANM leader George Habash who, although being open to introducing Marxist concepts like anti-imperialism into the discourse of the ANM, wanted to retain the non-communist character of the organization.
+This tendency, led by Nayef Hawatmeh, argued that the ANM ought to adopt a Marxist outlook.
+This was opposed by the top ANM leader George Habash who, although being open to introducing Marxist concepts like anti-imperialism into the discourse of the ANM, wanted to retain the anti-communist character of the organization.

 As the central leadership of ANM had shifted to Damascus, the Lebanese branch began to function more autonomously.
 The official ANM organ al-Hurriya ('Freedom'), of which Ibrahim had become editor in 1960, became a de facto mouthpiece for the Marxist sector.
 In 1968 the Lebanese branch of ANM broke its links to the mother organization, and renamed itself as the Organization of Lebanese Socialists.

 Socialist Lebanon was a small group of Marxist intellectuals, Arab nationalists and former Ba'athists which had been formed in 1965.
 Leading members included people like Ahmed Beydoun, Waddah Sharara, Fawwaz Trabulsi and Ismat Kawwas.